Application for Financial Aid

 2. The date used in determining amount of aid earned will be the date of withdrawal notification from the student or the midpoint of the period of enrollment if no notification was given.

-B. Percentage of reduction in financial aid to student is based on percentage of semester attended before withdrawal from the institution notification or the midpoint of the period of enrollment if no notification was given.
+B. Percentage of reduction in financial aid is based on percentage of semester attended before withdrawal or the midpoint of the period of enrollment if no withdrawal notification was given.

 Percentage of semester attended = 100% - (withdrawal date/(total academic weeks -1))